 1. Time to read

 One of the most important things you can do to keep pupils reading is to set aside time to read and ensure the reading habits you established in school continue at home, whether that is during holidays or generally outside of school time.
 Just 5-10 minutes a day makes a huge difference and will help sustain a reading habit.
 Once the habit is established in class and pupils are confident and comfortable setting aside dedicated reading time, discuss with pupils when they might like to read for 5-10mins a day.
 Is it at breakfast?
 Or before bed?
 When would work best for them?
 Encourage them to start reading at home as well as school, so this habit is embedded before term ends.

 If you have a school library or classroom libraries, make sure that pupils know how to borrow books and that you have a variety of genres, formats and titles to entice a variety of readers.

 Find out what is available for pupils through your local library service.
-Whether that's audiobooks through BorrowBox(this will open in a new window), or ebooks through an e-lending service, get to know what is available in your area so you can direct pupils and families to books they can share together.
+Whether that's audiobooks through BorrowBox, or ebooks through an e-lending service, get to know what is available in your area so you can direct pupils and families to books they can share together.
 Visit your local library before the end of term so pupils are familiar with it and how to borrow books, and help them register for a library card.

 3. All reading is good reading!

 For pupils with limited access books at home, it is hard to know what to recommend reading.
 It's important to remember too that books are not the only reading material that pupils might enjoy or have access to.
 All reading is good reading!
 Reiterate this in class, and set challenges for pupils to experiment with different types of reading and different formats.
 This could be a recipe, the side of a cereal packet or food container, or instructions or leaflets.